techhubmvit/DataCamp-Study-Group/Abhi_Chaurasia/README.md

-Fork and them make a pull request
+Fork and then make a pull request